epic-kitchens/epic-kitchens-100-narrator/README.md

 Try to install `libva1, libva-{mesa,vdpau}-driver` to fix this issue.
 More on this [here](https://wiki.archlinux.org/index.php/Hardware_video_acceleration)

+##### Invisible icons/checkboxes

+If you don't see some icons or checkboxes, try to install the package [`adwaita-icon-theme-full`](https://packages.ubuntu.com/xenial/gnome/adwaita-icon-theme-full) via `apt` or your distribution's package manager.

 ### Mac OS

 Use [brew](https://brew.sh/) and pip to install the dependencies.